yoyo-da/barco_test_annie/README.md

 f.
 View Logs

 6. Troubleshooting
-WebDriver Not Found: Ensure the correct WebDriver is installed and available in the PATH.
+WebDriver Not Found: Ensure the correct WebDriver is installed and available in the PATH or under test_scripts.
 Timeout Issues: If elements take longer to load, consider increasing the timeout duration in WebDriverWait.
 Browser-Specific Issues: Different browsers may behave differently, especially in handling JavaScript or loading elements.